 Getting a Meaningful Message

 It’s great to pass on messages like, “I love you,” or “I’m proud of you,” but you want to tune in to spirit and get a meaningful message.

 And don’t worry, it does not have to be anything secret or earth-shattering… it just has to be something that has meaning to your client.

 Even a message that seems simple can hold a lot of meaning to someone else.

 Here’s an example:

-But here’s where it gets interesting:
+It was beautiful, but here’s where it gets interesting:

-When this student was done, our mentor said to the woman in the audience, “Oh, I just have one thing to add.
+When the student was done, our mentor said, “I have one thing to add.
 Your husband says he’s glad you are using the yellow umbrella.”

-It had belonged to her husband and, now that he was gone, she brought it to and from her car every day, just to remind her of him.
+It had belonged to her husband and, now that he was gone, she brought it to and from her car every day to remind her of him.

 When the reading was over, the woman thanked my mentor for the message.
 Then, she went on and on about how amazed she was to hear about the umbrella.